jl4282/csci-ua.0480-spring2016-010/slides/03/objects.markdown

 <section markdown="block">
 ## Methods (Again)

-Yeah... so it's worthwhile to repeat that __an object property can be a function__.
+It's worthwhile to repeat that __an object property can be a function__.

-* when an object's property is a function, that property is sometimes called a __method__
+* when an object's property is a function, it's sometimes called a __method__
-* we can use what we know about objects and functions as objects to do this:
+* let's use what we know about functions and objects to create methods

 <pre><code data-trim contenteditable>